-In short, the details provided are both necessary to the story, but also render it virtually impossible in its supposed setting.
+In short, the details provided are both necessary to the story, but also render it virtually impossible in its ostensible setting.
 Moberly provides a very useful British analogy.

 [T]he early chapters of Genesis are rather like many churches and most cathedrals in the United Kingdom.
 Although each building is a unity as it now stands, careful inspection (and a helpful guidebook) reveals… differing kinds of stone and differing architectural styles from differing periods of history….
 Almost always, the correct way of understanding a marked difference of architectural style is not to hypothesize one architect who changed his mind and his materials, but rather to recognize that the building is a composite and has a history.